 As long as your insurance company approves the estimate, you may have your vehicle repaired at the repair shop of your choice.

-Your insurance company may suggest you bring your vehicle to one of their “preferred” body shops.
-You may find using one of their “preferred” shops easier because it puts the onus on your insurance company to make sure that the work is done satisfactorily (meaning that they will guarantee the quality of the work being performed).
+Your insurance company may suggest you bring your vehicle to one of their preferred body shops.
+You may find using one of those locations easier because it puts the onus on your insurance company to make sure that the work is done satisfactorily (meaning that they will guarantee the quality of the work being performed).
 You’re free to choose a different shop, but the insurer won’t guarantee the repairs if it’s not on the “preferred” list.

 In which cases do I need to pay my deductible?

 When you file a claim for damage or loss, the payment made by your insurance company may be subject to a deductible, or the amount of the claim you will be responsible for paying yourself.
 You can expect to pay your full deductible unless the accident was not your fault or was only partially your fault.

 Those are the most important car accident dos and don’ts for most situations, so remember them when it counts!